-Discounters like Wal-Mart and Costco are proving to be "increasingly formidable competitors" for CE specialty chains like Best Buy and Circuit City, according to a recent report on broadline and hardline retailing from David Strasser, a retail analyst at Banc of America Securities.
+New York — Discounters like Wal-Mart and Costco are proving to be “increasingly formidable competitors” for CE specialty chains like Best Buy and Circuit City, according to a recent report on broadline and hardline retailing from David Strasser, an analyst at Bank of America’s Equity Research division.

-Strasser's findings are based on Steveson Co. data from the second quarter of 2007 that "shows the discount channel making strong gains led by Wal-Mart and Costco."
-The report also said that Best Buy's results were "mixed" and that "Circuit City lost share in most every category."
+Strasser’s findings are based on market share data from the second quarter of 2007 that “shows the discount channel making strong gains led by Wal-Mart and Costco,” said the report.
+It also said that Best Buy’s results were “mixed” and that “Circuit City lost share in most every category.”

 The report called on these specialty CE chains to “differentiate (via services) to drive value.”

-Strasser attributed Best Buy's losses in the larger flat-panel category to "heightened seasonality effects driven by the selling focus of 1080p coupled with consumers' expectations of lower prices during the holiday selling season, thereby postponing demand.”
+Strasser’s report attributed Best Buy’s losses in the larger flat-panel category to “heightened seasonality effects driven by the selling focus of 1080p coupled with consumers’ expectations of lower prices during the holiday selling season, thereby postponing demand.”
 Strasser added that “while Q2 data is uninspiring, it sets up the back half for a possible rebound for which Best Buy will be well positioned.”

 In the smaller flat-panel category, Strasser’s report said “we believe Wal-Mart in particular, is flexing its muscle in this commoditized group, a group in which they can drive profitability through volume and velocity.”

 Wal-Mart also took the lead in the iPod category, with gains of 6.2 percentage points; Best Buy also gained 1.2 percent share.
 Circuit City lost 1.4 percent market share.

 Strasser’s report commented “we believe iPods will be an important category in the back half for Best Buy as strong double digit comps last year could pose downside risk in Q3 and Q4.”